 Curing Your Introvert Hangover

-Dear introvert, it’s really important that we accept that we may be more prone to “hangovers” and be aware of our limits.
+Dear introvert, it’s important that we accept that we are more prone to social burnout and are aware of our limits.
 It’s healthy for us to know when we’ve had enough.
-It’s not only healthy, but also a necessity for us to nurture our hangovers as needed and recharge ourselves.
+It’s not only healthy, but also a necessity for us to nurture our hangovers as needed and recharge ourselves, mentally and physically.

-If you’re suffering from an introvert hangover, have mercy on yourself and realize that it’s okay to relax and take care of yourself.
+If you’re suffering from an introvert hangover, be compassionate with yourself and realize that it’s okay to relax and take care of yourself.
 In fact, I’m off to take a nap right now.
-I think that’s just what I need.
+I think it’s just what I need.
 I’m pretty confident that, with time, I’ll feel better — and you can, too.